Rings (2017 film): Plot

 In 2013, on an airplane bound for Seattle, Carter reveals that he has watched Samara Morgan's cursed videotape.
 Kelly reveals she has seen the tape too, and asks Carter if he made a copy; he replies that he did not.
 Moments later, Samara causes the airplane to crash, killing Carter and everyone else aboard.

-Two years later in 2015, a college professor, Gabriel Brown, buys Carter’s old VCR, discovering the videotape inside.
+Two years later in 2015, a college professor, Gabriel Brown, buys Carter's old VCR, discovering the videotape inside.
+In the process, he meets Skye and they hit it off.
 Elsewhere, a student, Julia, sees her boyfriend, Holt, off to college, but she grows concerned when he ghosts her.
-Soon, a panicked girl, Skye, contacts her, she too is concerned about Holt.
+Soon, a panicked girl, Skye, contacts her because she is also concerned about Holt.
 When Julia goes looking for Holt, she meets Gabriel, and finds a group of people known as the Sevens, who are involved in an experiment involving the cursed video.
 The Sevens film themselves watching the video before passing the footage to another person called a "tail".

 Julia recognizes Skye instantly.
 She goes with Skye to her apartment to unknowingly watch the video.
 When Skye tries to force her to watch the video, Julia locks herself in the bathroom.
 Samara kills Skye in the apartment.
 Julia tries to rush out of the apartment, and when finally opening the door, she finds Holt on the other side.
 Holt reveals that he has watched the tape as well, and has 12 hours left.
 Julia watches his copy, and when she picks up the phone, she experiences a vision of a door.
 The phone burns a mark into her hand.
 Julia's version of the video cannot be copied, and contains additional images of a mysterious woman.
 She realizes they must cremate Samara's physical remains.

 Gabriel photocopies the mark on Julia's hand and sends them to Sacrament Valley, where Samara was given a proper burial after the residents of Moesko Island refused to accept the remains.
 Julia and Holt find an unmarked tomb, but when they break in, they find it empty.
 They are caught and taken to a blind man named Galen Burke, who claims Samara's body was entombed by a local priest, but a flood came, leading the priest to rebury her in a potter's field outside town.